Bridgetamana/SnippetShot-/README.md

 # SnippetShot 📸

 SnippetShot is a VS Code extension that allows you to create beautiful screenshots of your code with just a few clicks.
-Customize the background, toggle line numbers, and export your snippet as a high-resolution PNG.
+Customize the background, toggle line numbers, add optional attribution, and export your snippet as a high-resolution PNG.

 ![SnippetShot Demo](assets/demo.gif)